haskell-nix/hnix/ReadMe.md

 3. When the pull request is ready to be submitted, to save time - please, test it with:

     ```shell
-    git submodule update --init --recursive
     cabal v2-test

+    # If forgot to clone recursively, run:
+    # git submodule update --init --recursive
     ```

-    Please, check that all default tests that were passing prior are still passing for the PR, it is faster to check that locally than through CI.
+    Please, check that all default tests that were passing prior are still passing.
 It's OK if no new tests are passing.

 ### (optional) Minimalistic development status loop with amazing [`ghcid`](https://github.com/ndmitchell/ghcid)

+If HLS is not your cup of yea:

 ```shell
 ghcid --command="cabal v2-repl --repl-options=-fno-code --repl-options=-fno-break-on-exception --repl-options=-fno-break-on-error --repl-options=-v1 --repl-options=-ferror-spans --repl-options=-j"